EnterpriseDB/tpa/README.md

 Confidential property of 2ndQuadrant; not for public release.

 This repository contains automation tools to provision, configure, and operate Postgres database clusters.
+They represent the best practices followed by 2ndQuadrant to set up Postgres, and are equally applicable to setting up quick one-off testbeds or production environments for customers.

 With CustomCloud, you can:

-1. Provision and deprovision hosts and other resources on AWS (and, in future, other platforms) based on a simple configuration file
+1. Provision hosts and other resources on AWS (and, in future, other platforms)

 2. Configure the operating system (tweak kernel settings, install packages, create users, set up password-less ssh between hosts…)

-3. Install and configure Postgres or Postgres-XL (from source or packages), Postgres extensions, or repmgr and Barman, etc.
+3. Deploy Postgres or Postgres-XL (from source or packages), Postgres extensions, repmgr and Barman, etc.

-These tools represent the best practices followed by 2ndQuadrant to set up Postgres and related programs, and are equally applicable to setting up quick one-off testbeds or production environments for customers.
+In most cases, a few simple configuration files are all you will need, but you can easily customise the process to handle more complex setup tasks and configurations.

 I don't care, I just want a test cluster
 ========================================